Why don’t you want to print on paper that I supply to you?

 And how about the condition of your paper?
 Have you stored it in a place with correct humidity?
 Is it free from “dings,” dents, and crunched corners?
 Did you count to make sure you have the right amount?
 All of these factors may affect how your project runs through our equipment and ends up looking.

 As a premier printer in Baltimore, a huge part of our job is paper management, ordering, inventorying, and storing.
 We know paper inside and out, upside down too!
+We like to consider ourselves paper experts.
 We can make suggestions for the best stock to use, depending on your needs.
 How long do you want the piece to last?
 Are you on a tight budget?
 What does your artwork look like?
 How many do you need?
 What is your deadline?
 What type of bindery needs to be done?

 All of these questions will allow us to hone in on the absolute perfect paper for your particular project.
 Let us give you the excellent service you and your custom project deserve.
 You might be attracted to a certain paper, or want to try to save a few dollars, and buy it yourself for us to run, but that is rarely a good idea in our experience for all of the above reasons.
 At Curry Printing, we are your paper experts!

 Want to read more from our Asked & Answered Blog?